RodrigoDeRosa/RodrigoDeRosa.github.io/_pages/about.md

 {: .text-justify}

 ### The Now
-Right now I’m a Senior Software Engineer, Squad Lead and architecture enthusiast at [Secfi](https://secfi.com/), where I’ve been focusing mostly on the development of a set of tools that help people who owns private equity understand their financial situation in a more holistic way.
+Right now I’m a Senior Software Engineer and architecture enthusiast at [Secfi](https://secfi.com/), where I’ve been focusing mostly on the development of a set of tools that help people who owns private equity understand their financial situation in a more holistic way.
 {: .text-justify}

 ### The Path